 The mean age of onset is 45 years but can range from the ages of 16 to 72 years.
-It usually presents with the cerebellar signs of ataxia and dysarthria as well as dysphagia.
+It usually presents with the cerebellar signs of ataxia, dysarthria and dysphagia.
 Some patients also have episodic vertigo and diplopia.
 Eye movement abnormalities such as gaze evoked and downbeat nystagmus, impaired smooth pursuit and abnormal vestibulo-ocular reflex are commonly seen in SCA6 patients.
 Less common presentations include pyramidal tract signs and peripheral neuropathy.
 Parkinsonism, dystonia, myoclonus, tremor and cognitive impairment have been reported in rare cases.
 Depression and fatigue have been associated with SCA6.
 Disease severity seems to increase during pregnancy.
 SCA6 progresses very slowly with a disease duration that can last over 25 years.

 Diagnosis is based on the characteristic clinical findings and molecular genetic testing.
 As the manifestations of SCA6 are not specific, diagnosis is only confirmed with the finding of a mutation in the CACNA1A gene.

-Differential diagnosis includes other types of ADCA, familial or sporadic hemiplegic migraine and episodic ataxia type 2 (see these terms).
+Differential diagnosis includes other types of autosomal dominant cerebellar ataxia, familial or sporadic hemiplegic migraine and episodic ataxia type 2.